About School Age Data

 The National Center on Afterschool and Summer Enrichment (NCASE), sponsored by the Office of Child Care, supports greater access to and improved quality of child care for school-age children and their families.
 NCASE provides information on the needs of school-age children served by the federal Child Care and Development Fund (CCDF), which offers low-income working parents financial support to help offset the cost of child care.

-In 2019, NCASE released an updated set of data profiles, contain many of the same data points as the original.
-This report represents an update of the 2018 national, state, and territory profiles of school-age child care.
-In addition, the 2019 profiles included a new section related to states' creation of consumer education websites (as required under the Child Care and Development Block Grant Act and the Final Rule of 2016) to share information with families about child care options.
-The 2020 report represents the latest update of the data profiles of school-age child care using the most currently available data.1
+In 2019, the profiles included a new section related to states' creation of consumer education websites (as required under the Child Care and Development Block Grant Act and the Final Rule of 2016) to share information with families about child care options.
+The 2022 report represents the latest update of the data profiles of school-age child care using the most currently available data.1

 Explanation of Data Included in the Profiles